Battle Beyond the Stars: Plot

-While waiting for Shad's return, Nanelia is captured by a reptilian slaver named Cayman of the Lazuli.
-Cayman possesses a powerful ship with an eclectic crew of aliens.
-She explains to Cayman that they are seeking mercenaries for a war against Sador.
-Cayman takes up their cause in return for the head of Sador, who destroyed Cayman's homeworld years ago.
-Back on Akir, Shad's sister Mol is captured by two Malmori warriors with the intent to rape her.
+While passing through the Lambda Zone, Nanelia's ship is attacked by a light creature called a "zyme" which is killed by the powerful Gator ship of Cayman of the Lazuli.
+Cayman and his eclectic crew of aliens are "zymers," who hunt zyme as whalers hunt whales.
+After Cayman implies he could cook her down for protein or sell her, Nanelia accuses Cayman of being as heartless as Sador.
+Startled and enraged by the mention of the man who destroyed his homeworld long ago, Cayman joins their cause for the promise of Sador's head.
+Back on Akir, Shad's sister Mol is captured by Malmori pilots Kalo and Tembo, with the intent to rape her.
 As Shad and Company return, their approach frightens the Malmori into attempting to escape.
-Mol, in retaliation, interferes with their controls, allowing Gelt the opportunity to destroy their ship, killing all three.
-Upon reaching the planet's surface, the heroes are greeted with caution by the natives, who are wary of violent species.
+Mol interferes with their controls, allowing Gelt the opportunity to destroy their ship, killing all three.
+On the planet's surface, the heroes are greeted with caution by the natives, who are wary of violent species.
 When Sador returns, his Malmori forces are intercepted by Shad's hired warriors.
-Gelt dogfights his way to Hammerhead, which shoots him down.
-Cowboy and the laser-toting Akira ward off an invasion backed by a Malmori Sonic Tank.
+Gelt dogfights his way to the Hammerhead, which shoots him down.
+Shad insists that Gelt be buried with a fresh-cooked meal, as that was their arrangement: a meal and a place to hide.
+Cowboy and the laser-toting Akira ward off a Malmori ground force backed by a Sonic Tank.
 Many of Sador's troops are killed, and their Sonic Tank is destroyed; however, many Akira die as well, including Zed.

 After surviving an assassination attempt by Nestor, Sador launches the remainder of his fleet in a retaliatory strike against Akir.
-Saint-Exmin blows herself up to knock out Sador's Stellar Converter.
+Saint-Exmin makes an attack run on Hammerhead, then blows herself up, achieving the glorious death that she sought by disabling the Stellar Converter.
 Although Sador's aerospace forces are wiped out, Hammerhead picks off all the remaining mercenaries with laser battery-fire and nuclear missiles.
 Only Nell, piloted by Shad and Nanelia, survives the Malmori onslaught.
-Crippled and unable to fight, Nell is captured by Hammerhead's tractor beam.
-Nanelia and Shad activate Nell's self-destruct program, then flee their ship in an escape pod.
-Sador commands Nell to surrender.
-Instead she detonates, causing his Stellar Converter to backfire and disintegrate Hammerhead.
+Crippled and unable to fight, Nell is captured by Hammerheads tractor beam.
+Nanelia and Shad activate Nell's self-destruct program, then flee in an escape pod.
+When Sador commands Nell to surrender, she detonates, causing his Stellar Converter to backfire and disintegrate Hammerhead.
 As Shad and Nanelia return to Akir, Nanelia despairs over their friends' deaths.
 Shad shares with her the teachings of Akir's "Varda": nobody is truly dead when they have been loved and are celebrated by the living.
 The Akira will always remember the sacrifices made by the mercenaries, who will forever be honored in the legends of Akir.